-What you will discover from practicing this field, is the philosophy of subtraction.
-More often than not, what you leave out of the image is just as important as what you put in.
-You are the composer in the creation of your abstractions.
+What you will discover from practising this field is the philosophy of subtraction.
+More often than not, what you leave out of the image is as important as what you put in.

-Three photographers utlisised and developed this field of photography.
+Three photographers utilized and developed this field of photography.
 Man Ray and László Moholy-Nagy started the trend, but Alfred Stieglitz made it popular.

 Fine art photography has the ability to work across many photographic themes.
-The photographer and their vision is more important than the photographed subject.
+The photographer and their vision are more important than the photographed subject.

 Abstract photography comes from looking at the details of subjects, not the whole.
 Get close to your subjects to see that it looks like close up.

 Textures and patterns are reoccurring themes in this area of photography.
-So see what the subject or object can offer.
+So, see what the subject/object can offer.

 From research, you will see that a suggestion of an object is much more powerful than seeing all it.
 It helps to create interest and excitement.